ARpatterns/SnapAR/dragon_snacks/README.md

 * [Complementary Reactions](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/complementary-reactions.md): When the mouth open gesture is performed, then the dragon head with the mouth open is displayed, otherwise, when the mouth closed gesture is performed, then the dragon head with the mouth closed is displayed.
   * _Event_: on mouth open/closed

-* [Conditional Reaction](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/conditional-reaction.md): When the dragon mouth has food in it and the mouth closed gesture is performed, the food is swallowed and the score is updated.
+* [Conditional Reaction](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/conditional-reaction.md): When the dragon mouth has food in it and the mouth closed gesture is performed, then the food is swallowed and the score is updated.
   * _Event_: on mouth closed

 * [Continuous Evaluation](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/continous-evaluation.md): The hands are continuously being tracked and the position of the dragon heads is updated to overlay the hands.